piranha/gostatic/README.md

 - `.Url` - page url (i.e. `.Path`, but with `index.html` stripped from the end).
 - `.UrlTo <other-page>` - relative url from current to some other page.
 - `.Rel <url>` - relative url to given absolute (anchored at `/`) url.
+- `.Is <url>` - checks if page is at passed url (or path) - use it for marking active elements in menu, for example.

 ### Page list interface